Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 \subsection{Class of Estimators Considered}

 We now introduce the class of estimators we will consider.
-Intuitively, these estimators start with a sample analog to the target parameter and linearly adjust for differences in outcomes for units treated at different times in periods before either was treated.\footnote{An alternative path would be to consider the class of regular, asymptotically linear estimators, and then rely on sampling-based semiparametric efficiency results \citep[as in, e.g.,][]{Bickel1998}.
-To the best of our knowledge, the (sampling-based) semiparametric efficiency bound for staggered rollouts (based on parallel trends or random treatment timing) is unknown, and is an interesting topic for future research.
-Moreover, we are not aware of any results on semi-parametric efficiency bounds for design-based settings like ours.}
+Intuitively, these estimators start with a sample analog to the target parameter and linearly adjust for differences in outcomes for units treated at different times in periods before either was treated.

 Let $\bar{Y}_{tg} = {N_g}^{-1} \sum_i D_{ig} Y_{it}$ be the sample mean of the outcome for treatment group $g$ in period $t$, and let $\tauhat_{t,gg'} = \bar{Y}_{tg} - \bar{Y}_{tg'}$ be the sample analog of $\tau_{t,gg'}$.
 We define